bowman2001/perplexdoc/content/doc/enhancing/attribute/inline/index.md

 weight: 345
 ---

-We can change the default layout behaviour of a Markdown block as a full-width layout block to inline, in case we want to place an element besides this block.
+We can change the default layout behaviour of a Markdown block from a full-width layout block to an inline block, in case we want to place another element besides this block.
 {.p-first}
 <!--more-->